angelamu2012/COMS6998/README.md

-# **COMS6998 Project** Enhancing Emotion Summarization through the Introduction of Nuanced Emotions and Synthetic Datasets**
+# **COMS6998 Project:** Enhancing Emotion Summarization through the Introduction of Nuanced Emotions and Synthetic Datasets

 # Datasets